Adult Day Services

-The Work Services program of Little Friends provides vocational opportunities to individuals who are 16 years old or older with developmental disabilities.
+The Work Services program of Little Friends provides vocational opportunities to people with developmental disabilities.
 Individuals learn appropriate work habits, attitudes, behaviors and valuable life skills while working on subcontracted jobs and contributing to their community.
-Our program works closely with local businesses to support their operations while providing work opportunities to our clients.
+Our program works closely with local businesses to support their operations while providing work opportunities to the people we serve.
 For more information on what our subcontract services can do for you, contact our Accounts Manager, Rory Cantu at email@example.com

 Spectrum Vocational Services

 Our Supported Employment Program helps individuals with disabilities find and maintain jobs in the community.

 Job search and Application assistance